27 of the Best Things to do in Thailand

 🎫 TOP TIP: Looking for tickets to some of the best shows, activities and passes?
 I highly recommend booking via Viator for the best prices and deals!

 Suggested by Stingy Nomads

-Except for the Death Railway and related sights there is a stunning National park close by to the town – Erawan Falls that boasts some beautiful waterfalls with pools and offers a great opportunity to spend a day swimming in the natural pools, hiking and enjoying the nature.
+Except for the Death Railway and related sights, there is a stunning National park close by to the town – Erawan Falls which boasts some beautiful waterfalls with pools and offers a great opportunity to spend a day swimming in the natural pools, hiking and enjoying the nature.

-20. Treepod dining at Soneva Kiri Koh Kood
+19. Treepod Dining at Soneva Kiri Koh Kood

 Suggested by Singaporenbeyond

 For all the eco-conscious and luxe travellers who love to take their holiday with a touch of sustainability, I’d highly recommend a night of dining among the trees.

 You can have this must-do experience at Soneva Kiri in Koh Kood, which is Thailand’s fourth-largest island.

 By no means, is this a cheap trip.
 No, dining in a tree pod that is perched on a forest canopy is a complete luxury experience.

 But if you’re looking for cool places to go in Thailand that are totally sustainable, this is definitely the place for you!